Aspect Annual Event: Better business for people and planetBackNews & Events

-At this event we will hear from those sitting at the epicentre of discovery, imagination and progress in the social sciences.
+At this event we heard from those sitting at the epicentre of discovery, imagination and progress in the social sciences.

 - An opportunity to hear how social sciences academics and business are collaborating to address the global challenge of sustainability.

-- This includes case studies and examples of how:
+- This included case studies and examples of how:

 – Social sciences can bring expertise to business that other R&D subjects lack